philippeller/dama/README.md

 a.T
 a[::-2, [1,3,5]]
 ```
+Its `grid` attribute is another object, here it was just instantiated with default values (i.e. axis "x" and "y" with points `[0, 1, 2, ...]`), but one can explicitly specify the axes with points and/or edges etc to be used.

 The various objects include:
 * `GridArray` : holds a single gridded array with corresponding axes
 * `GridData` : a collection (container class) of `GridArray`s that share a common grid